 These steak kabobs are now a regular in our summer meal rotation and I’m so excited to share the recipe with you.

 Kabobs are one of my favorite meals because they are fun to eat and undeniably appetizing with their array of colorful veggies.
 They’re also a great way to use up whatever vegetables you happen to have in your fridge.
 If you love these steak kabobs as much as we do, try my chicken kabobs or even fruit kabobs.

-I cooked these kabobs on the grill, but you can also cook them indoors on a grill pan or even in the oven or Air Fryer like my Air Fryer Steak.
+I cooked these kabobs on the grill, but you can also cook them in the oven or Air Fryer like my Air Fryer Steak.
 I usually serve these steak kabobs with Brown Rice, Instant Pot Rice or slices of crusty bread and call it a meal.
-If you’re planning a summer BBQ and want to add in more side dishes, I recommend Instant Pot Corn on the Cob, Macaroni Salad, Fruit Salad or a simple Green Salad.
+If you’re planning a summer BBQ and want to add in more side dishes, I recommend Potato Salad, Instant Pot Corn on the Cob, Macaroni Salad, Fruit Salad (or Fruit Kabobs), or a simple Green Salad.
 Plus Blueberry Cobbler for dessert!

 Steak Kabobs Ingredients

 For this recipe, you’ll need steak, a marinade to infuse the meat with flavor, and vegetables.
 You can find the full recipe with ingredient amounts and instructions in the recipe card below.